Preview: Louisville Cardinals vs. Stanford Cardinal

 - At SMU on Jan.
 21, Chucky Hepburn broke the UofL single game assists record with 16.
 Reyne Smith broke the program’s single game made 3’s record with 10.
 Louisville became the only DI team this century to have a player with 10+ 3’s and 15+ assists in the same game.
 The Last NBA team to do it was the Warriors with Klay Thompson (10 3PM) and Steph Curry (15 AST) on Nov.
 20, 2022.

-- In its season opener against Morehead State on Nov.
-4, the Cardinals held the Eagles to a 23.1% clip from the floor.
-It’s the lowest field goal percentage of any Louisville opponent since Nov.
-13, 2015 when the Cards held Samford to 21.0%.

 - This is the first season in Louisville’s 11 years in the ACC that three different players have earned ACC Player of the Week.
 Chucky Hepburn had the title on Dec.
 2 and March 3, Reyne Smith got the accolade on Dec.
-23 and Terrence Edwards Jr. was the most recent recipient on Feb.
+23 and Terrence Edwards Jr. earned it on Feb.
 10.

+- Against Florida State on Feb.
+22, Chucky Hepburn knocked down 17 shots at the charity stripe, marking a new single game record for the Cards.
+Hepburn had tied the previous record of 16 earlier in the year against North Carolina on New Year’s Day.

+- Against Florida State on Dec.
+21, Chucky Hepburn and Terrence Edwards Jr. both logged eight assists apiece; it was the first Louisville game to have two Cardinals log at least eight assists each in the same game since Peyton Siva and Gorgui Deng both had eight against Syracuse in the 2013 Big East Tournament championship game.

 Stanford

-- The Cardinal is 19-11 this season (11-8 ACC), including ACC wins over North Carolina, SMU, California (2x), Virginia Tech, Virginia, Florida State, Syracuse, NC State, Boston College and Miami, including two quadrant one NET wins.
+- The Cardinal went 19-12 in the regular season (11-9 ACC), including ACC wins over North Carolina, SMU, California (2x), Virginia Tech, Virginia, Florida State, Syracuse, NC State, Boston College and Miami, including two quadrant one NET wins.
 The Cardinal went 16-2 at home this season and 9-1 in ACC play.

 - Stanford’s roster holds an exciting mix of returning players, transfers and freshmen, led by the premier center in the country, Maxime Raynaud.
-The Pac-12 Most Improved Player last season, Raynaud is 15th nationally in scoring at 20.2 points per game and fifth in rebounding with 10.9 per night.
-He is second in the ACC in scoring and first in rebounding, and his 22 double-doubles this season pace the nation.
-No other major conference player has more than 18 (Norchad Omier, Baylor).
+Selected to the All-ACC first team, Raynaud is 16th nationally in scoring at 20.1 points per game and fifth in rebounding with 10.9 per night.
+He is second in the ACC in scoring and first in rebounding, and his 23 double-doubles this season pace the nation.
+No other major conference player has more than 19, and he is the only player in the country averaging at least 20 and 10.

-- Three players are averaging double figures, paced by Raynaud but also including Jaylen Blakes (13.2) and Oziyah Sellers (13.5).
+- Three players are averaging double figures, paced by Raynaud but also including Oziyah Sellers (13.3) and Jaylen Blakes (12.9).
 Both players are posting career-best numbers by a comfortable margin.

 - Blakes has showcased his clutch gene this season with game winning baskets in the closing seconds against both Santa Clara and North Carolina.
 Blakes made national headlines on Jan.
 18 with his last-second winner against the Tar Heels, while his sister, Mikayla, a freshman at Vanderbilt, scored a game-winner of her own less than 24 hours later against Tennessee.